On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Last Lecture Notes

-It's unclear how those mistakes were made by Fermi himself and why his students never corrected them, although, there is a similarity with Persico's book \cite{Persico}.
 It appears that a more general concept of the helicity states for electrons and positrons and the corresponding polarization density matrices were never discussed in Fermi's introductory quantum mechanics course.
 The bottom line is that those formulas, unfortunately, were copied without proper verification into the second English edition of the lecture notes and also appeared in the Russian translation, which has extensive comments on Fermi's original handwritings.
-Some physicists believe that the second formula, for $\alpha\/,$ in a well-known photograph from the Encyclopedia of Britannica (Figure~1), is, most likely, Fermi's idea of a joke; see \url{https://science.osti.gov/fermi/The-Life-of-Enrico-Fermi/formula}.
+Some physicists believe that the second formula, for $\alpha\/,$ in a well-known photograph from the Encyclopedia of Britannica (Figure~1), is, most likely, Fermi's idea of a joke (or he was just having a bad day?) \cite{Huber, Lien, Schwartz}.
 But it does not seem to be the case here?!
 Dick Askey used to like to say that, ``if there is a formula in a book (or lecture notes --- SKS), something like that should be true", meaning that one has to derive this result on her or his own.

 In the last three lectures~35--36--37, Fermi discussed introduction of the electromagnetic field into the theory of relativistic Dirac particles, motion in central field and the ground state of hydrogen atom, as well as the nonrelativistic limit, magnetic moment, and Thomas correction.
-Lorentz invariance and charge conjugation are also studied, although these topics are usually discussed in the quantum field theory courses \cite{AkhBer}, \cite{BerLifPit}, \cite{Moskalev}, \cite{PeskSchroe}.
+Lorentz invariance and charge conjugation are also studied, although these topics are usually discussed in the quantum field theory courses \cite{AkhBer, BerLifPit, Moskalev, PeskSchroe}.